loureirovinicius/docker-website/README.md

 - A Kubernetes ConfigMap for environment variables;
 - A Node.js (Express) server;
 - Some static HTML files;
-- CRUD operations (GET, POST, PUT and DELETE);
+- API with CRUD operations (GET, POST, PUT and DELETE);
 - A cloud based database (MongoDB Atlas);

 ## What is missing (to be implemented soon):

-- The logical part of "commands", "concepts" and "others";
+- PUT and DELETE operations for "commands", "concepts" and "others;
+- Search engine (the button is already set but I'm still working on the logical part)

 ## How to use: